rndlabs/monSI/README.md

 monsi --rpc-endpoint ws://<YourGoerliRPCIP:port>
 ```

 This command will compile the typescript application and run it.
-Your screen should clear and boxes should appear with values. monSI defaults to going back 4 complete Schelling game rounds at startup.
+Your screen should clear and boxes should appear with values. monsi defaults to going back 4 complete Schelling game rounds at startup.
 It also loads ALL stake events from the blockchain on every invocation.

 ### Usage